 When we look at democracy by itself we find no evidence of a deliberate plan of attack for a sustainable and benevolent structure that would improve the quality of life for everyone.
 What America has for a political system is just another facade for the toxic nature of power and greed inherent to capitalism and the perverted dominance of economic élite which politicians get on their knees for.

-It’s quite disappointing how with an allegedly superior form of government that freedom itself can still only be measured by the size of one’s bank account.
+It’s quite disappointing how, with an allegedly superior form of government, freedom itself can still only be measured by the size of one’s bank account.
 The perceived value of money is deeply embedded into generation after generation.
 Children are brought up with the notion that profit is more valuable than all the intellectual and creative achievements wrought by civilization.
 Glancing at the most popular college degree program will disclose where a nation’s real values lie, Business.
 Never once did a parent say to their child, “I’ve noticed you’ve taken an interest in doodling.
 You should keep at it and check out a school called the Center for Cartoon Studies.
 I think you’d really like that.”

 Wild animals leave themselves to live in a world of dog-eat-dog competitiveness.
 There is absolutely no reason for why a philosophizing human being capable of arithmetic and poetry should have to surrender to the same primitive social structures as the dumb animals it puts in cages.

-Our exalted free enterprise is one of many archaic value systems handed down from more primitive times.
+Our exalted free enterprise is one of many archaic value systems handed down to us from more primitive times.
 It nurtures senseless prejudice by means of economic disparity, minds are wasted on the endless pursuit of profit in careers that have no benefit to the human intellect or condition, growth and prosperity are stunted even though the resources are available, money is surely the worst stigma to modern civilization.

 However, an equal dilemma has persisted in stride.
 This wildfire consumes all rhyme and reason in a fiery display of cultural turmoil seen in the witch trials, gold rushes and lynch mobs of yesterday to the clown sightings, police and school shootings, fake news and hashtag #boycotts of today.
 America is constantly drowning itself in a sea of uncivilized pandemonium, in odds with itself, fully incapable of seeing its own tomfoolery towards its fellow man.

 And it’s not just America that needs to be slapped.
-Humanity as an aggregated living community needs to snap out of its hysterics and shed its shell of self-centeredness, political agendas and obsolete values to forge a more humane future beyond politics, poverty and war.
+Humanity as an aggregated living community needs to snap out of its hysterics and shed its shell of self-centeredness, political agendas, and obsolete values to forge a more humane future beyond politics, poverty and war.

 A Future By Design